Michael A. Gray, LCSW, MFA

 Although I was very invested in my design career, and my work in academia, I always felt something was missing in my professional life.
 And so after many years in the design field, and with the support and encouragement of my therapist at the time, I decided it was time to explore a new professional direction, and I applied to the Master of Social Work program at the NYU Silver School of Social Work.
 During my first semester, I participated in a field placement that allowed me to see how working in the therapeutic field could be a new career direction and I felt an almost immediate shift in my professional aspirations.

 My experience in the mental health field has been diverse, and I have worked in a variety of environments with a vast range of individuals presenting with unique issues.
 After ten years of working in primarily community clinic environments in Philadelphia, PA and the Greater New York City area, in 2021 I transitioned to my own practice on a full time basis.
 My practice currently consists of a diverse group of individuals ranging from adolescents to seniors of different ethnicities, socioeconomic backgrounds, and sexual and gender orientations.
 Given my personal and professional experience, I often work with individuals in the creative industries, career changers, or individuals looking to address their life direction.
-In addition, I also work with a large clientele of LGBTQAI+ individuals and people who participate in alternative sexuality (i.e., poly, kink, etc.), and I am very supportive of these communities.
+In addition, I also work with a large clientele of LGBTQIA+ individuals and people who participate in alternative sexuality (i.e., poly, kink, etc.), and I am very supportive of these communities.
 I believe in accepting everyone for who they are, where they are, and who they might want to become, and I look forward to the opportunity for both of us to learn together.

-INDIVIDUAL PSYCHOTHERAPY
+INDIVIDUAL PSYCHOTHERAPY SERVICES

-I am currently in-network with the following insurance plans: Aetna, Optum (United Healthcare, Oscar) and Cigna (Wellfleet).
+Individual therapy starts at $175 per session, and I offer a sliding scale for self-pay clients.
+I am currently in-network with the following insurance plans: Aetna, Optum (United Healthcare, Oscar) and Cigna (Wellfleet, MVP).
 I sometimes cap the number of insurance clients I accept, so although I may be in-network for the aforementioned insurance plans, I may only periodically accept new insurance clients.
-It is also important to note that although I am an approved Medicare and Medicaid Provider, I do not accept these plans in my practice, but I can offer referrals to providers who may currently be accepting new clients.

 SUPERVISION CONSULTATION FOR LMSW/LCSW